awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-launch-spot-instances.md

-# Launching Spot Instances in your Auto Scaling group<a name="asg-launch-spot-instances"></a>
+# Requesting Spot Instances for fault\-tolerant and flexible applications<a name="asg-launch-spot-instances"></a>

+Amazon EC2 Spot Instances are spare capacity available at steep discounts compared to the EC2 On\-Demand price\.
+You can use Spot Instances for various fault\-tolerant and flexible applications\.

-Spot Instances are a cost\-effective choice compared to On\-Demand Instances, if you can be flexible about when your applications run and if your applications can be interrupted\.
-This topic describes how to launch only Spot Instances in your Auto Scaling group by specifying settings in a *launch configuration* or *launch template*, rather than in the Auto Scaling group itself\.
+This topic describes how to launch only Spot Instances in your Auto Scaling group by specifying settings in a launch configuration, rather than in the Auto Scaling group itself\.
+The information in this topic also applies to Auto Scaling groups that request Spot Instances with a launch template\.

 **Important**
-You can specify the same settings that are used to launch Spot Instances as part of the settings of an Auto Scaling group\.
-When you specify the settings as part of the Auto Scaling group, you can specify additional options\.
-For example, you can specify whether to launch only Spot Instances, or a combination of both On\-Demand Instances and Spot Instances\.
+Spot Instances are typically used to supplement On\-Demand Instances\.
+For this scenario, you can specify the same settings that are used to launch Spot Instances as part of the settings of an Auto Scaling group\.
+When you specify the settings as part of the Auto Scaling group, you can request to launch Spot Instances only after launching a certain number of On\-Demand Instances and then continue to launch some combination of On\-Demand Instances and Spot Instances as the group scales\.
 For more information, see [Auto Scaling groups with multiple instance types and purchase options](asg-purchase-options.md)\.

 Before launching Spot Instances using Amazon EC2 Auto Scaling, we recommend that you become familiar with launching and managing Spot Instances using Amazon EC2\.
 For more information, see [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.